 Pride in London is an annual LGBT pride parade and festival held every summer in London.
 A long-running tradition, it attracts thousands of LGBTQ visitors and their friends, family, and supporters to the city.
 Barclays Bank is the headline sponsor for the march, and it garners support from the Mayor of London as well.

 Gay’s The Word is the only bookstore in the UK to cater specifically to the LGBTQ community.
 Located in Bloomsbury, London, the store was founded in 1979 by people from a socialist group called Gay Icebreakers.
 Its genesis drew inspiration from the growth of lesbian and gay bookstores in the US.
 The independent bookstore has ample patronage across communities today.

 Social Groups for and by the LGBTQ community

 There is an array of support groups for and by the LGBTQ community in London.
-Centred is one such community organization that lends the LGBTQ culture in London a unique character.
+Centred is one such community organisation that lends the LGBTQ culture in London a unique character.
 Their major activities include publishing, networking, community events, volunteering, community infrastructure, and LGBTQ history and heritage activities.
-Another such organization exclusively for lesbian, bisexual and transgender women professionals is the Gay Women’s Network.
+Another such organisation exclusively for lesbian, bisexual and transgender women professionals is the Gay Women’s Network.
 They work towards giving LGBT women access to career development and networking opportunities in an inclusive space, and supporting positive change for LGBT women at the workplace.
 Women from all sectors, levels, industries, and walks of life are welcomed into the network.